- Breastfeeding in the Workplace

 Unexpected emergencies and crises are an everyday reality for many university operations, which means some staff members must be available during off-duty hours to ensure a quick response.
 This section covers how to compensate these employees.

-University of Florida regulations and policies require an employee’s pay to fall within the salary range assigned to the position’s pay grade.
 Employees may receive a pay increase upon promoting, reassigning, or demoting to another position.
 A promotion occurs when an employee moves to a position with a higher pay grade.
 A transfer or reassignment occurs when an employee moves to another position—either the same title or different title—that has the same pay grade.
 A demotion occurs when an employee moves to a position with a lower pay grade.

 Salary ranges for each pay grade are available in the compensation section of this site.